 In October 2017, we sat down with Hallie Rubenhold, historian and author of several non-fiction books that are the source material for recent 18th-century costume dramas The Scandalous Lady W and Harlots.
-Her book Lady Worsley’s Whim: An Eighteenth-Century Tale of Sex, Scandal, and Divorce (2008) was inspired by the striking portrait of Lady W in military gear and revealed a wild biography that would be shocking even by today’s standards.
-And her first book, Harris’ List of Covent Garden Ladies: Sex in the City in Georgian Britain, uncovered details about prostitution in 18th-century London previously unheard of.
+Her book Lady Worsley’s Whim: An Eighteenth-Century Tale of Sex, Scandal, and Divorce (2008) was inspired by the striking portrait of Lady W in military gear and uncovered a wild biography that would be shocking even by today’s standards.
+And her first book, Harris’ List of Covent Garden Ladies: Sex in the City in Georgian Britain, revealed details about prostitution in 18th-century London previously unheard of.

 Along with her historical research and writing, Rubenhold has advised a number of British historical drama TV series, and she shares her behind-the-scenes insights from working with producers and screenwriters.
 Plus she talks about her upcoming book and TV projects.

 Hallie Rubenhold: I didn’t necessarily want to be an academic.
 In fact, I wanted to work in museums.
 I worked as an assistant curator at the National Portrait Gallery.
 My expertise was in 18th-century portraiture.
 You learn so much about dress history from that because part of the way you identify a date is by the very specific fashions shown.
 It goes hand in with social history, when you can look somebody’s clothing and say that’s probably 1778 to 1779 because by 1780 we know the hair’s changed.